inivekin/abosa/abosa.typ

 despite my crying violently,
 you'd rather lose with chance to win than keep on screaming silently.
+With shouting shorn to drift in drawn charonic pull down acheron, where bystanders would stoop to mourn
+I shun your out-of-kilter yawn, pretending orpheus regards eurydice as safe in tow, and daedulus attached safeguards so icarus would glide on low.
 Stochastic gradient descents,
 correcting errors overstrong,
 resolves you to impermanence